-Table 2-3 Main Menu Summary
+Table 2-4 Main Menu Summary

 Menu Title Description 1 General Setup Use this menu to setup general information and to enable routing for specific protocols and bridging.
 2 ISDN Setup Use this menu to setup the ISDN.
 3 Ethernet Setup Use this menu to setup Ethernet.
 4 Internet Access Setup A quick and easy way to setup Internet connection.
 11 Remote Node Setup Use this menu to setup the Remote Node for LAN-to-LAN connection, including Internet connection.
 12 Static Routing Setup Use this menu to setup static route for different protocols.
 13 Default Dial-in Setup Use this menu to setup default dial-in parameters so that your Prestige can be used as a dial-in server.
 14 Dial-in User Setup Use this menu to setup dial-in users.
 15 SUA Server Setup Use this menu to specify inside servers when SUA is enabled.
-21 Filter Set Configuration Use this menu to setup filters to provide security, call control, etc. 22 SNMP Configuration Use this menu to setup SNMP related parameters 23 System Security Use this menu to setup security related parameters.
-24 System Maintenance This menu provides system status, diagnostics, firmware upload, etc. 99 Exit To exit from SMT and return to the blank screen.
+21 Filter Set Configuration Use this menu to setup filters to provide security, call control, etc.

+23 System Security Use this menu to setup security related parameters.
+24 System Maintenance This menu provides system status, diagnostics, software upload, etc. 99 Exit To exit from SMT and return to the blank screen.